anirbanbasu/frankfurtermcp/README.md

 ## Client access

 This sub-section explains ways for a client to connect and test the FrankfurterMCP server.
-A command-line interface (CLI) is also provided for testing, which is explained in a later sub-section.

 ### The official MCP visual inspector